Diary entries

 Rachmaninoff's role: Conductor

-Notes: Satina notes that this was the 3rd Symphony Concert of the Moscow Philharmonic Society.
-Satina cites as her reference for this concert Apetian’s collection of Rachmaninoff’s letters, p.
-433. Martyn provides a slightly different ordering of the program (p.
+Notes: Satina noted that this was the 3rd Symphony Concert of the Moscow Philharmonic Society.
+She cited as her reference for this concert Apetian’s collection of Rachmaninoff’s letters (p.
+433).
+Martyn provides a slightly different ordering of the program (p.
 556).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 3 1912 (Julian calendar)